 From carefully mixed clays to handcrafted natural glazes and brushes, Isabelle’s Talavera preserves traditional techniques, with a dedication to upholding this ancient craft.
 Taking inspiration from historic design elements and modern murals and tiles in her hometown of Puebla, Isabelle’s passion and talent is clearly evident in each gorgeous handmade piece, which can take up to three months to complete.
 Learn more about the current designer, Isabelle Collins.

-In the Serpiente pattern, winding twists of cobalt blue vines and flowers are a nod to an ancient Ming dynasty ceramics on display at the Franz Mayer Museum in Mexico City.
+In this Pájaro pattern (Spanish for bird), the winding twists of cobalt blue vines and flowers are a nod to an ancient Ming dynasty ceramics on display at the Franz Mayer Museum in Mexico City.

 Learn more about the current designer, Isabelle Collins, and shop our entire Arte Ventosa Talavera collection.